-6.7 PPG Paragraph 2a-015 states that plan makers should make use of the household projections published by DCLG as the starting point estimate of housing need.
-The latest official population and household projections (2014-based) have been used in accordance with PPG Paragraph 2a-016.
-Over the 2012-2032 plan period, the 2014-based household projection model suggests an increase of 2,128 households, approximately 118 each year.
+6.7 PPG Paragraph 2a-015 states that plan makers should make use of the latest household projections published by DCLG as the starting point estimate of housing need.
+The latest official population and household projections (2014-based) have been used in accordance with PPG Paragraph 2a-016 to generate a benchmark SNPP-2014 scenario.
+However, Edge Analytics comment that the SNPP-2014 has underestimated population growth evident in 2015 and 2016, so an SNPP-2014-Rebased scenario has been prepared which aligns the growth profile of the SNPP-2014 with this later population evidence.
+Over the 2012-2032 plan period, the 2014-based household projection model suggests a need for 141 dwellings each year and under the SNPP-2014-Rebased scenario which takes account of population change since 2014.
+It is proposed that this figure of 141 dwellings each year is taken as the demographic starting point.